Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 [Beastlord (25)](https://retroachievements.org/achievement/5432) & Others**
 Mastery requires learning all of Gau's Rage abilities from the Veldt.
 In order for monsters to appear on the Veldt, they must first be encountered in the world.
 Each section will begin with a list of the monsters you can encounter and marked with a ![image](https://user-images.githubusercontent.com/120497130/223925308-05cdd86e-eb5b-4f21-9c0c-60e07e2f55ef.png).
 Ensure that you run into at least 1 formation so that you can collect their rage on the Veldt later in the game.
 For Low Level playthroughs, you can simply run away from the battle and it will still count.
 Check the entries in the main guide for additional tips to optimize this process.

-Use this spreadsheet to track the enemies you have encountered.  https://docs.google.com/spreadsheets/d/16ophKhgLjYwCdvqEqAsJqVn-XrwLD-GGd2XVsNK8S_A/
+Use this spreadsheet to track the enemies you have encountered:  [Gau Rage Checklist](https://docs.google.com/spreadsheets/d/16ophKhgLjYwCdvqEqAsJqVn-XrwLD-GGd2XVsNK8S_A/)
 * Check the first column when the party encounters an enemy in the wild
 * Check the second column when Gau Leaps or returns to the party during a Veldt encounter with that enemy.
 * Check the third column when Gau's Rage list under Skills contains that enemy.

 ***

-## Step 1: World of Balance | Total Points: XX
+## Step 1: World of Balance | Total Points: 218

 ### Narshe